khonsulabs/bonsaidb-www/content/blog/2023-01-06-introducing-okaywal.md

 ## What is OkayWAL?

-OkayWAL is my attempt at making an efficient, general purpose WAL implementation for Rust.
+[OkayWAL][okaywal] is my attempt at making an efficient, general purpose WAL implementation for Rust.
 The primary goal of a WAL is to provide efficient atomic and durable data persistence.

 A WAL typically is used in conjunction with another data store -- what I'll refer to as the *primary data store*.
 Since updating a primary data store can be